Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Weighted Partial Maximum Boolean Satisfiability Compilation of the Learned Factored Planning Problem

 \section{Weighted Partial Maximum Boolean Satisfiability Compilation of the Learned Factored Planning Problem}

 In this section, we show how to reduce the learned factored planning problem $\tilde{\Pi}$ with BNNs into WP-MaxSAT, which we denote as Factored Deep SAT Planner (FD-SAT-Plan+).
-FD-SAT-Plan+ uses the same learning and planning framework with HD-MILP-Plan~\cite{Say2017} as visualized in Figure~\ref{fig:hdmilpplan} where the ReLU-based DNN is replaced by a BNN~\cite{Hubara2016} and the compilation of $\tilde{\Pi}$ is a WP-MaxSAT instead of a Mixed-Integer Linear Program (MILP).
+FD-SAT-Plan+ uses the same learning and planning framework as HD-MILP-Plan~\cite{Say2017} that is visualized in Figure~\ref{fig:hdmilpplan} where the ReLU-based DNN is replaced by a BNN~\cite{Hubara2016} and the compilation of $\tilde{\Pi}$ is a WP-MaxSAT instead of a Mixed-Integer Linear Program (MILP).